 CUSTOMER SERVICE REPRESENTATIVE

-Our Customer Service Representatives are focused and attentive as they ensure that every guest to our South Elgin shelter has a remarkable experience that far exceeds expectations.
-This role warmly engages visitors in conversation while carrying out aspects of our programs and services that involve connecting with the public which include: animal adoptions, animal relinquishments, owner pickups of our Low-Cost Spay/Neuter Clinic clients, etc. Ideal candidates truly enjoy interacting and building relationships with a wide variety of people and are naturally warm, welcoming, confident, and resourceful while exercising maturity and sound judgment.
+Our Customer Service Representatives are focused and attentive as they ensure that our animals are in superior mental and physical health and that every guest to our Bloomingdale Adoption Center has a remarkable experience that far exceeds expectations.
+This role warmly engages visitors in conversation while carrying out aspects of our programs and services that involve connecting with the public.
+Ideal candidates truly enjoy interacting and building relationships with a wide variety of people and are naturally warm, welcoming, confident, and resourceful while exercising maturity and sound judgment.

 Reports To: Customer Service and Adoptions Manager